solid/data-interoperability-panel/resource-metadata/hypothesis.md

 The Descriptive metadata resource for a given resource is discovered via ```rel=describedby```.
 Conversely, the resource being described by a Descriptive metadata resource is discovered via ```rel=http://www.w3.org/ns/solid/terms#resource```.

-A Descriptive metadata resource MUST be deleted when the resource it is directly associated with is also deleted and the Solid server is authoritative for both resources.
+A Descriptive metadata resource MUST be deleted when the resource it is directly associated with is deleted and the Solid server is authoritative for both resources.

 Access or management of a Descriptive metadata resource by a given [acl:agent](https://github.com/solid/web-access-control-spec#describing-agents) is subject to the [modes of access](https://github.com/solid/web-access-control-spec#modes-of-access) granted per the [ACL inheritance algorithm](https://github.com/solid/web-access-control-spec#acl-inheritance-algorithm) on the resource directly associated with it.